Me and a bunch of men (and one woman) at Festival Congress in Cardiff, 2015

 Make sure no one on the panel is friendly with or works with anyone else on the panel.
 There’s no surer way to stifle debate.
 And make sure your moderator is prepared to ask rigorous questions if they need to be asked

-The audience vastly outnumbers your speakers, and their collective experiences more than likely vastly outnumber the experience of your speakers.
+The audience vastly outnumbers your speakers, and their collective experiences more than likely vastly outnumber the experiences of your speakers.
 Include the audience in the conversation.
 Leaving five minutes at the end for questions isn’t enough

 Have the moderator and panelists talk on email in the days before the panel, and agree on topics and the course of discussion.
 It doesn’t sound like there’s a whole lot of that going on